Pygmy (Greek mythology): Attestations

 bringing to the Pygmaian men bloodshed and destruction:

 at daybreak they bring on the baleful battle against them.

 According to Aristotle in History of Animals, the story is true:

 these birds [the cranes] migrate from the steppes of Scythia to the marshlands south of Egypt where the Nile has its source.
 And it is here, by the way, that they are said to fight with the pygmies; and the story is not fabulous, but there is in reality a race of dwarfish men, and the horses are little in proportion, and the men live in caves underground.

 Hesiod wrote that Epaphus, son of Zeus, through his daughters was the ancestor of the "dark Libyans, and high-souled Aethiopians, and the Underground-folk and feeble Pygmies".

 According to Stephanus of Byzantium, the tribe of Pygmies was descended from Pygmaios, son of Doros, son of Epaphus.

 One story in Ovid describes the origin of the age-old battle, speaking of a Pygmy Queen named Gerana who offended the goddess Hera with her boasts of superior beauty, and was transformed into a crane.

 In art the scene was popular with little Pygmies armed with spears and slings, riding on the backs of goats, battling the flying cranes.
 The 2nd-century BC tomb near Panticapaeum, Crimea "shows the battle of human pygmies with a flock of herons".

-The Pygmies were often portrayed as pudgy, comical dwarves.
+The Pygmies were often portrayed as pudgy, comical dwarfs.